buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 The good news is that – in our connected world underpinned by the web – **you can embark upon a ‘virtual apprenticeship’ at relatively little cost**.
 All you need is time and a willingness to work hard and learn.
 [Dribbble](https://dribbble.com/search?q=UI) is a good place to start. **Search for UI, choose something you like and rebuild it.**

+One small, but important point to note: What I’m not talking about is **copying your finished user interface** by raiding Dribbble like a Viking. **I’m talking about learning to use drawing tools – like XD – by deconstructing and rebuilding others’ work.**

 ![Dan Gold Master-Apprentice](images/ch2/dan-gold-master-apprentice.png)

 **CAPTION: Dan Gold, a second year student on my Interaction Design programme at Belfast School of Art, created the above Master-Apprentice exercise.
-On the left is the original, by Nadia Ivanova, on the right is Dan’s exercise.**
+On the left is the original, by [Nadia Ivanova](https://dribbble.com/nadiat_t), on the right is Gold’s exercise.**

 To help you on your learning journey **I’ve provided a series of ‘Master-Apprentice’ examples** in addition to the example above, so you can see how these exercises work.

 I’ve provided examples of desktop, mobile (smartphone, tablet) and wrist UIs so **you can begin to develop an understanding of different interfaces across a range of contexts**.
 I created these myself so that I could develop my skills.
 I might be fast approaching 50 years old, but I’m still learning!

-It's worth stressing that I'm not the only seasoned designer who adopts this approach.
-Chris Coyier – the co-founder of CodePen and the mind behind the wonderful CSS Tricks – also embraces the Master-Apprentice approach.
+It’s worth stressing that I’m not the only seasoned designer who adopts this approach.
+Chris Coyier – the co-founder of CodePen and the wunderkind behind the wonderful CSS Tricks – also embraces the Master-Apprentice approach (although he perhaps doesn’t consciously call it that).

-Coyier's [rebuild](https://codepen.io/chriscoyier/full/KLWgVy) of Cultured Code's [Things Status Board](https://culturedcode.com/status/) is a lovely example and ably demonstrates that **even designers with years of experience are still focused on developing their own learning**.
+Coyier’s [rebuild](https://codepen.io/chriscoyier/full/KLWgVy) of Cultured Code’s [Things Status Board](https://culturedcode.com/status/) is a lovely example and ably demonstrates that **even designers with years of experience are still focused on developing their own learning**.

 ### LEGO FTW!